Surfacebv/blog-davide/site/content/post/the-3-hardest-things-about-working-remotely.md

    The
 3. **Strong Bonds**: remote work makes it harder for people working together to build the strong, life-long bonds that often naturally emerge between people working in the same physical space for months at a time.\
    \
-   The solution here, of course, is to meet up often.
-Road trips together  help.
+   The solution here, of course, is to meet up as often as possible.

-\---
+–––

 P.S.
 I write posts like this one every week, you can sign up to [get them via email here](http://fleisure.us6.list-manage2.com/subscribe?u=1b57ff432660d827a9445f307&id=db415544cc)